 The dangers of mold should be taken seriously, exposure to mold can have a variety of effects to respiratory and other health factors.
 People that are sensitive to allergens and mold can experience throat irritation, coughing, nasal congestion, eye irritation, and skin rashes.
 People having specific mold allergies can have acute reactions.
 Mold is especially dangerous to people with respiratory problems and compromised immune systems.
 Individuals suffering from lung illnesses can potentially acquire serious infections.

-Mold spores can enter your home through opening like windows and doors.
+Mold spores can enter your home through an opening like windows and doors.
 It can also enter through HVAC intake vents, foundation vents, bird blocks, and soffit vents.
 Introduction of moisture through several areas:

 - Roof leaks